Increase Your Website Conversion Rate through On-Site Search Optimization

 Optimizing On-Site Search

-The job of your internal site search is to quickly get your visitors to the products or content they need.
+The job of your internal site search is to quickly get your visitors to the products or content the need.
 Making your on-site search a seamless and painless process is critical to helping visitors in their conversion path.

 1. Place your search bar in a conspicuous area